-- relating to your or their profession, trade, business or employment AND - the benefit to be derived is EITHER. - unique and distinct from that of general public OR - unique and distinct from that of persons engaged in similar professions, trades, businesses or employment.
+- relating to your or their profession, trade, business or employment AND - the benefit to be derived is EITHER - unique and distinct from that of general public, OR - unique and distinct from that of persons engaged in similar professions, trades, businesses or employment.

-1 MRSA § 1014(1)(F)
+1 MRS § 1014(1)(F)

-You are a landlord and a bill proposes to increase the interest you must pay on tenant deposits?
+What if you are a landlord, and a bill proposes to increase the interest you must pay on tenant deposits?